City-of-Memphis-Wastewater/pipeline/README.md

 If **mobile access without extra license costs** is important, `pipeline-eds` on Termux or similar CLI apps is a strong advantage.

 ---

 ## 📝 Final Note on Naming
 The project is internally referred to as `pipeline`, but the PyPI package is named `pipeline-eds` to avoid a name conflict with an existing, unrelated package on PyPI.
 For CLI usage, the pyproject.toml file creates aliases so you can use `pipeline`, `eds`, and `pipeline-eds` interchangeably in your terminal.
 This allows for a more intuitive command-line experience without the need to use the full PyPI package name.

+---

+## ⚡Quick Start

+For detailed installation and usage instructions, see [QUICKSTART.md](./QUICKSTART.md).
+This guide includes step-by-step commands for Windows, Linux, Termux, and developer setups.